percona/k8spxc-docs/docs/backups-move-from-external-db.md

       backupSource:
         destination: s3://mysql-testing-bucket/db-test-1
         s3:
-          credentialsSecret: aws-s3-secret
+          credentialsSecret: my-cluster-name-backup-s3
-          region: us-east-1
+          region: us-west-2
     ```

-    Replace the path to the backup and the credentials with your values
+    Don't forget to replace the path to the backup and the credentials with your
+    values.

-2. Restore from the backup
+2. Restore from the backup:

     ```{.bash data-prompt="$"}
     $ kubectl apply -f restore.yml
     ```

+You can find more information on restoring backup to a new Kubernetes-based
+environment and see more examples [in a dedicated HowTo](/backups-restore-to-new-cluster.md).

 ## Configure asyncronous replication in the Kubernetes cluster

-To avoid data loss for your application, configure the asyncronous replication between the source database and target cluster.
+This step will allow you to avoid data loss for your application, configuring
+the asyncronous replication between the source database and the target cluster.

-1. Edit custom resource manifest `deploy/cr.yaml` to configure the `spec.pxc.replicationChannels` section.
+1. Edit the Custom Resource manifest `deploy/cr.yaml` in your target environment
+    to configure the `spec.pxc.replicationChannels` section.

     ```yaml title='cr.yaml'
     spec: